AmirSamanMirjalili/Vacancy-Detection/README.md

 # introduction
-This project objective is to detect vacany in store's shelfes
+This project objective is to detect vacancies in store's shelfes